NortheLo/live_fx/README.md

  - [ ] Implement simple LP filter

 ## Dependencies:
+All of the dependencies should be included in your distributors repos since all of them are quite standard packages for audio and gui programs.
+On OpenBSD those packages should be available under x11/ and audio/.
- - PortAudio(-Dev)
+ - PortAudio
  - gtkmm & glibmm